 However, if you got hurt while working due specifically to the negligence of a third party other than your employer or a coworker, you may have other options at your disposal other than workers’ comp that an Athens workplace injury lawyer could help you take advantage of.
 Once hired, your dedicated attorney may be able to help you seek additional compensation for both economic and non-economic losses through a separate third-party claim.

-When Might a Third-Party Lawsuit Be Appropriate?
+When Might a Third-Party Lawsuit Following a Workplace Injury?

 If a worker has access to workers’ compensation coverage, a workers’ comp claim is generally the only way they can seek restitution for an injury on the job.
 Since virtually every employer in the state of Alabama is required to maintain workers’ compensation insurance, there are almost no circumstances under which an injured worker in Athens could file a civil lawsuit against their employer or any affiliated party—such as another employee—over a workplace injury.

 However, if a worker gets hurt on the job due to negligence by a person or entity not directly affiliated with their employer, they may be able to file a civil lawsuit against that third party.
 For example, if a piece of job-critical machinery malfunctions due to a manufacturing defect, any employee injured as a result may be able to file suit against the company that made and/or sold the defective machine in question.